velartrill/velartrill.github.io/orig/in-good-hands.md

 "I'm pretty sure someone would have told me.
 What made you think I was?"

 "I— well, I just— you really don't see it?
 Look how fucking Cougar looked compared to you.
-Or most men, anyway."
+Or most men, for that matter."

 "I think I'm pretty average as far as men of the People go."
-Lena puts an arm around my shoulder, softly running his fingers through my hair.
+Lena puts an arm around my shoulder, softly running his fingers through my hair; I shiver, instinctively nuzzling his neck.
 "But now you mention it, I guess I have kind of noticed most of the other races— their men look… rougher, I guess.
 Kaparttu aside, anyway, but I mean they all dress so alike it's almost hard to tell sometimes."

 "It's *normal* for Green men to look so… so feminine?"
 I shake my head.
 "Put your hair down and I'd probably have taken you for a woman outright.
 Especially with that cute voice of yours."